naofalleoagusta/BukuKu/README.md

 - I'm facing a `CORS` issue on this API.
 Everytime I'm trying to hit the API on `localhost`, I got CORS issue.
 I have to deploy my own CORS Proxy to resolve this issue and wrap the API endpoint with my CORS Proxy.
 However it works fine, when I tried to hit the API on Postman.
 Perhaps before making it public, make sure the API works on other origin 😀.

 While there is few things to improve, I have to admit the API quite fast (before I'm wrapping it with CORS Proxy), kudos to the developer 👏🏽.
 (Although maybe I'm the only who uses the API currently).

+## Deployment

+I have deployed this app on [Vercel](https://vercel.com), you can access it on the web through https://bukuku.naofalleoagusta.xyz/